katherinesimeon/rladies-rocur/README.md

 We are always looking for R-users to be a featured curator for our account!
 Everyone is welcome; R-Ladies encourages R-users of all professional backgrounds and experience levels to curate this account.
 Additionally, individuals do not need to be affiliated with R-Ladies to curate.
 Featured curators must meet the following criteria:

 * Curators must identify as female or non-binary.
-* Curators do not need to be affiliated with R-Ladies; however, curators need to register in the [R-Ladies directory](https://rladies.org/directory/) if they haven’t yet
+* Curators do not need to be affiliated with R-Ladies; however, curators need to register in the [R-Ladies directory](https://rladies.org/directory/) if they haven’t yet.
-* Curators must be individuals (i.e. an R-Ladies Chapter cannot be a featured curator; however, an organizer from a local chapter may curate and tweet about chapter events)
+* Curators must be individuals (i.e. an R-Ladies Chapter cannot be a featured curator; however, an organizer from a local chapter may curate and tweet about chapter events).
+* By signing on to be a curator of @WeAreRLadies you agree to our Curator Agreement that is outlined in our [RoCur Curator Guide](files/RoCur_Curator_Guide.pdf).

 ### Curator Sign Up